YuChaode/rdnm-yang/draft-yu-ccamp-te-fgnm-yang.md

 # Mapping of ACTN modelling objects with TMF objects

-{{ITU-T G.805}} describes the network as a transport network from the viewpoint of the information transfer capability.
+{{ITU-T_G.805}} describes the network as a transport network from the viewpoint of the information transfer capability.
 More specifically, the functional and structural architecture of transport networks are described independently of networking technology.
 It also defines various types of reference points, such as the Access Point (AP), Connection Point (CP), and Trail Connection Point (TCP), and the processing between reference points, which is called adaptation.
 A transport entity that transmits information such as trails and connections between reference points.
-For the details, we can refer to descriptions in chapter 3 of {{ITU-T G.805}} and Figure 1 to Figure 3.
+For the details, we can refer to descriptions in chapter 3 of {{ITU-T_G.805}} and Figure 1 to Figure 3.

-One disadvantage of {{ITU-T G.805}} is it is too complicated.
-So TMF simplifies the modelling system of {{ITU-T G.805}}.
+One disadvantage of {{ITU-T_G.805}} is it is too complicated.
+So TMF simplifies the modelling system of {{ITU-T_G.805}}.
 The adaptation is changed to be the capabilities of reference points.
-The reference points is so that changed to some other terminologies, e.g. PTP and FTP etc. This simplification still can be mapped to {{ITU-T G.805}}.
+The reference points is so that changed to some other terminologies, e.g. PTP and FTP etc. This simplification still can be mapped to {{ITU-T_G.805}}.
 So that a lot of vendors and operators choose TMF modelling in their system.

 Based on the TMF modelling, CORBA/XML interface was defined to provide FCAPS interfaces.
-These interfaces were widely used in the operators’ network.
+These interfaces were widely used in the operators' network.

 The transport ACTN is also initially designed to simplify network configurations.
 To have a unified modelling with IP technology, many new modelling terms of TE were introduced and build up a new modelling system.
-Theoretically, these new modelling objects should be a part of, or can be mapped to the reference points or adaptation defined by {{ITU-T G.805}}.
+Theoretically, these new modelling objects should be a part of, or can be mapped to the reference points or adaptation defined by {{ITU-T_G.805}}.
 However, in the existing IETF documents, there is not sufficient details can be found.

 If the transport ACTN interface wants to support the complete FCAPS capability, there could be two approaches.
 The first approach is the ACTN interface build up a new alarm/performance monitoring mechanism,  based on its abstract control modelling.
-Just like what have been done in {{ITU-T G.874}} and {{ITU-T G.875}}.
+Just like what have been done in {{ITU-T_G.874}} and {{ITU-T_G.875}}.

 The second approach is reusing the traditional alarm/performance monitoring mechanism, so that the ACTN modelling needs to be mapped to the traditional modelling.